sleepyfox/Code-Dojo-13/README.md

     mocha --compilers coffee:coffee-script test-*.coffee

-You can nstall dependencies automatically with:
+You can install dependencies automatically with:

     npm install

-I set up a watchr file (kata.watchr) so that the tests are run automatically every time you save a file in your editor, simply run watchr (if you have it installed) with:
+I set up a watchr file (loc.watchr) so that the tests are run automatically every time you save a file in your editor, simply run watchr (if you have it installed) with:

     watchr loc.watchr